alastairgarner/Masters_Thesis/thesis.md

 ### Intrasegmental coordination

-During rolling behaviour larva maintain a C-shape posture[@Tracey2003].
+During rolling behaviour larvae maintain a C-shape posture[@Tracey2003].
 This left-right asymmetry is presumably instigated and maintained by left-right asymmetric activation of motor cohorts.
 Heckscher *et al*.[@Heckscher2015] identified a set of 5 premotor neurons expressing the Even-skipped (Eve) transcription factor, Eve Lateral (EL), whose activation (or silencing) caused a asymmetric gait during crawling.
 Interestingly bilateral muscle activation was still synchronous, but the amplitude of contraction was uncoordinated.
 TEM tracing of EL neurons revealed direct innervation of MNs for dorsal longitudinal muscles (U1,U2 and RP2, [@fig:muscles]) as well as disynaptic innervation, via the Saaghi-1,3 (SA) premotor neurons, of MNs for predominantly ventral and dorsal longitudinal muscles.

 While the EL-Saaghi-MN circuits are a good example of intrasegmental coordination that regulates left-right symmetry, other intrasegmental motifs are required to enforce motor sequencing.
 To investigate the phase-delay between longitudinal and transverse muscles of a given segment, Zwart *et al*.[@Zwart2016] performed TEM reconstruction of the PMNs upstream of the LT1-4 and LO1 motor neurons ([@fig:muscles]).
 They identified a single inhibitory GABAergic premotor neuron (iIN-1), projecting exclusively to the lateral transverse MNs, which was capable of producing this phase delay.
 Silencing iIN-1 resulted in a simultaneous contraction of the longitudinal and transverse muscles[@Zwart 2016].
 Interestingly excitatory premotor neurons innervating LT muscles (eIN-1,eIN-2 and eIN-1) and longitudinal muscles (aCC, aka MN1-Ib) are coactive during waves of activity, suggesting iIN-1 is positioned to implement the L-T phase delay.